 There is some evidence that pre-treatment with cannabis can help protect against possible concussions associated with certain occupations.
 These include professional athletics, horseback riding, and other lifestyle activities that make a person more susceptible to concussions.

 This doesn’t necessarily mean go out and smoke some herb every day.
 Rather, this may be a case where having a little CBD oil on hand or using it as a dietary supplement may be beneficial.
+A vape sesh here and there might not be harmful either.

 In an interview with Fox News, Dean Petkanas, CEO of KannaLife Sciences, explains,